The Burden of Proof (Barlow novel)

 The Burden of Proof is a 1968 crime novel by the British writer James Barlow.

 Synopsis

-Vic Dakin a crime lord with a vast empire across London takes place on a raid on a wages van that goes wrong.
+Vic Dakin, a crime lord with a vast empire across London takes place on a raid on a wages van that goes wrong.
 Needing an alibi he arranges to blackmail a corrupt MP with evidence of his sexual wrongdoing to give perjured testimony in court.
 However, the police are doggedly on Dakin's trail.

+Reception

+The Daily Telegraph praised "a remarkably taut, fast moving narrative".

+The Chicago Tribune called it a "sizzling, compelling book."

 Adaptation

-In 1971 it was adapted into the British film Villain directed by Michael Tuchner and starring Richard Burton, Ian McShane and Nigel Davenport.
-As a tie-in with the film the novel was reissued with the alternative title Villain.
+In 1971, it was adapted into the British film Villain directed by Michael Tuchner and starring Richard Burton, Ian McShane and Nigel Davenport.
+As a tie-in with the film, the novel was reissued with the alternative title Villain.